sswahn/bind/README.md

 ### Get State
 `context`

-Provides a clone of the current bound state.
+Provides a copy of the current bound state.

 Usage:
 ```javascript